webplatform/docs-wpd/Infrastructure/analysis/2014-Improvements_plan/index.md

 ** Ensure redis-jobs* is used for jobs
 * MediaWiki:
 ** Hardcoded method in template to redirect to preferred top level domain name.
 See <code>WebPlatformTemplate::getTld()</code>
-* Mail relay
-** To support webplatformstaging, only works on one domain ** Ensure every components use local mail server relative to where they are (its currently hardcoded)
 * Database cluster
 ** Migrate all databases into new cluster using MariaDB 10.1 ** Setup replication